 There were a variety of reasons why our product did not sell that had nothing to do with our price or our quality.
 Our small sales signs were regularly removed.
 The reorder tags would disappear resulting in no reorders.
 The bottles were mispriced, resulting in slow sales.
 The scanner wouldn’t be programmed correctly, resulting in no sales registered.
 The backdoor codes would be wrong resulting in rejected shipments.
 This is the inglorious reality of consumer-product brand building at the retail level.

-When you are new, you may not get a top-of-the-line distributer and you may have to settle for anyone who will take you.
-When you are new, you must quickly be a big hit in every store where your product is placed, or suffer the sticky reputation of being a “slow mover.”
+When you are new, you may not get a top-of-the-line distributer.
+You may have to settle for anyone who will take you.
+When you are new, you must quickly be a big hit in every store where your product is placed.
+Otherwise, you’ll suffer the sticky reputation of being a “slow mover.”
 When you are new, your competitors have an interest in seeing your brand die because they don’t want it taking space away from their brands.

 It’s easy to kill a new brand, and the market knows it.
-New brands tend to be owned by folks who are naïve to the realities of the retail market.
+Owners of new brands tend to be folks who are naïve to the realities of the retail market.
 They operate under the misconception that somehow their distributor or their retailer will protect their brand because it is so good.
 Forget about it!

 If you really want to build a consumer brand at retail, build an army – and your brand just might get the reputation that Barefoot Wine got in the marketplace all those years ago: “The brand that would not die!”